Academic Support Services

 Academic Support Coordinators

 Academic Support Coordinators (ASCs) work with students one-on-one or in small groups to maximize the academic and social potential of each student.
-Divisions cover a range of support needs including: Reading comprehension; Active reading; Math; Homework coaching; Test-taking instruction; Study and memory skills; Time management; Note taking; and other organizational strategies.
+Divisions cover a range of support needs including but not limited to: executive functioning skills, reading comprehension, active reading, math, homework coaching, test-taking instruction, study and memory skills, time management, and note-taking.

 Students receiving academic support services are carefully observed by a team including the Director of AS, ASC, faculty, and administrators to provide direction and assessment.
 The team is in regular communication with the student’s classroom teachers and parents to detail progress and evaluation throughout the support experience.

 Each Bancroft division has seen remarkable improvements with learning strategies when students, ASCs, teachers, administrators, and parents come together to design and implement an action plan that best meets the needs of each individual learner.
 Through regular communication, documentation, and direct support, students work to understand their best learning strengths.